 A gift is still "corrupt" even when paid through an intermediary.
-Any associate who has any questions whatsoever as to whether a particular gift might be "corrupt" under the FCPA, please contact the Corporate Compliance Officer or any member of the Compliance Committee.
+Any associate who has any questions whatsoever as to whether a particular gift might be "corrupt", please contact the Corporate Compliance Officer or any member of the Compliance Committee.
+Please note that this section reflects compliance with the Foreign Corrupt Practices Act.